-The successful proliferation of Internet of Things (IoT) within cloud environments have driven rapid acceptance of the innovative new computing paradigm – Edge Computing.
+The successful proliferation of the Internet of Things (IoT) within cloud environments has driven rapid acceptance of the innovative new computing paradigm – Edge Computing.

 Edge computing is a means of optimizing organizational cloud computing by carrying out processing near the source of the data, at the edge of the network.
 This approach decreases the communications bandwidth required between sensors and the central corporate data center and supports data produced by IoT devices to be effectively and efficiently processed closer to where it is created instead of sending it across long routes to data centers or clouds.